C. C. Barton

 Printmaking, primarily hand water colored etchings, drawing, poetry, prose.

 Ongoing and eclectic.
 Primary focus of studies: Literature, Philosophy and Art.

 ADMIRATIONS & INSPIRATIONS:

 The drawings of Dürer.
 The paintings of Caravaggio, John Singer Sargent, Thomas Hart Benton & Edward Hopper.
 The architecture of Frank Gehry & Santiago Calatrava.
 Pablo Neruda's Odes.
-Mary Oliver's poems.
+So many poets.
 Hemmingway.
 Wallace Stegner.
 Plato's Symposium.
 Mozart.
-The influence of the masterful talents is immeasurable.
+The influence of the masters is immeasurable.

 Early exposure to contrasts: the clean-swept and rolling Midwestern landscapes juxtaposed against the hard vertical edges of the Rocky Mountains.
 Mother, passionate for the visual ~ father, passionate for words.
 Enchantment with the interrelation of the visual image and the written word.

 Primarily looks to the natural world for inspiration.
 Predominately representational work, subtle abstraction, high contrast, negative space, distinctive style.
 Elements distilled to the prime essentials of composition, value and contrast.
 Experimental within a context of realism and visual readability.
 Oftentimes incorporating original singular and relevant prose as a companion to a visual piece.